hwkns/macguffin/README.md

 =========

-Automated tools for handling Scene and P2P film releases -- gather and verify metadata, take screenshots and upload them to an image host, create a .torrent file and upload it to a bittorrent tracker.
+Automated tools for handling Scene and P2P film releases -- gather and verify metadata, take screenshots and upload them to an image host, create a .torrent file and upload it to a BitTorrent tracker.

 Requirements
 ------------

-- Debian or Ubuntu
+- Debian or Ubuntu (Mac OSX and Windows should work as well, with the right paths in config.py)
 - Python 2.7, 3.2, or 3.3
 - ffmpeg or avconv
 - mediainfo